Levintsky/ML-tutorial/RL/Algorithms.md

 		- Contribution: interestingly, critiques and reevaluates claims from earlier papers (including Q-Prop and stein control variates) and finds important methodological errors in them.
 		- Claims V(s,a) style does not reduce variance
 - PG + Q-Learning:
-	- **Reactor**: Audrunas Gruslys, Will Dabney, Mohammad Gheshlaghi Azar, Bilal Piot, Marc Bellemare, Remi Munos.
+	- **Reactor**: A Gruslys, W Dabney, M Azar, Bilal Piot, M Bellemare, R Munos.
 The Reactor: A Fast and Sample-Efficient Actor-Critic Agent for Reinforcement Learning.
 ICLR'18
 	- **IPG**: 	Interpolated Policy Gradient: Merging On-Policy and Off-Policy Gradient Estimation for Deep Reinforcement Learning

 ## Evoluation Strategy